Queen Rania Attends Unicef 'Champions For Children' Event In New York

-Hosted by UNICEF's Executive Director, Catherine Russell, and featuring the First Lady of the United States, Dr. Jill Biden, as a keynote speaker, the event aims to place children at the heart of achieving the UN Sustainable Development Goals (SDGs) by focusing on their empowerment and the need to invest in their future.
+Hosted by UNICEF's Executive Director, Catherine Russell, and featuring the First Lady of the United States, Dr Jill Biden, as a keynote speaker, the event aims to place children at the heart of achieving the UN Sustainable Development Goals (SDGs) by focusing on their empowerment and the need to invest in their future, according to a statement from Her Majesty's office.

 The analysis weaves together over 20 years of data across more than 190 countries, comparing where countries stand today against where they aim to be in the next seven years, and identifying the challenges and opportunities for accelerated action.
 The findings show a mixed picture of both progress and backsliding against the global goals.